Article V – Appeals

 G. Appeals are not intended to be a full rehearing of the case.
 In most cases, appeals are confined to a review of the written documentation or record of the original hearing, and pertinent documentation regarding the grounds for appeal.
 This is not an opportunity for the VPSA or their designee to substitute his/her judgment for that of the original hearing body merely because s/he disagrees with its finding and/or sanctions.
 Appeals decisions are to be deferential to the original hearing body, making changes to the finding only where there is clear error.
 The VPSA or their designee can affirm or alter the original findings, depending on the basis of the requested appeal.

 H. Sanctions will typically be stayed pending the outcome of any appeal process.
 If a respondent is suspended on an interim basis prior to the hearing and is suspended or expelled as a result of the hearing, the interim suspension will continue pending the outcome of any appeal.

-I. The dean of students will render a written decision on the appeal to the respondent (and complainant, if applicable) within fifteen business days from the date of submission of all appeal documents by both parties.
+I. The VPSA or their designee will render a written decision on the appeal to the respondent (and complainant, if applicable) within fifteen business days from the date of submission of all appeal documents by both parties.
 Appeal decisions are final.

 Section 3: Sanction Reduction

 - A. In keeping with the educational mission of the College, the Office of the VPSA will accept requests for sanction reduction.
 These requests are available to all students and student organizations after one calendar year of the date the sanction was assigned.

 - B. A three-person panel consisting of the VPSA or their designee and two students from the student conduct board will hear all requests.
 Requests should be submitted in writing to the student conduct officer along with one letter of recommendation from a member of the College community.